 Verdict: The Keeley Caverns V2 provides two effects in one convenient package.
 Both the delay and reverb are simple and don’t offer a lot of modes, but they sound incredible and have some nifty features as well.
 This pedal is perfect if you need to save space on your pedalboard, but not ideal if you’re looking to modify every aspect of your tone.

-How to Choose the Best Reverb Pedal
+How to Choose the Right Pedal For You

 With so many options, reverb types, and features, choosing a reverb pedal is very confusing if you don’t know what to look for.
 Here are the most important things to consider when buying a reverb pedal: